coreylowman/dfdx/README.md

 The Module trait is simple yet powerful!
 The generic type variable for the input allows a single struct to implement module for multiple inputs. *This is how batching is implented!* The associated type variable for output enables a number of other nice features, but also allows the implementation to control what the output is.

-### Feedforward (a.k.a Sequential) modules & Tuples
+### Tuples represent feedforward (a.k.a sequential) modules

-The associated Output type makes combining multiple modules to be executed sequentially very easy:
+Since we can implement traits for tuples, which is *not possible in other languages* AFAIK, they provide a very nice frontend for sequentially executing modules.

 ```rust
 impl<Input, A, B> Module<Input> for (A, B)